A phase field model with arbitrary misorientation dependence of grain boundary energy: Reformulation of the KWC model

+In this section, we propose a generalized formulation of the KWC model that addresses the fundamental inability of existing models to predict any realistic misorientation dependence of the GB energy.

-In order to remedy this situation, we considered a number of methods by which the limitation imposed by Eq. (\ref{eq_kwc_dgamma_final}) could be circumvented or eliminated, including introducing additional order parameters, allowing $V(\phi)$, $g(\phi)$, and/or $h(\phi)$ to take negative values, and introducing higher-order terms in $\nabla\theta$.
+We considered a number of methods by which the limitation imposed by Eq. (\ref{eq_kwc_dgamma_final}) could be circumvented or eliminated, including introducing additional order parameters, allowing $V(\phi)$, $g(\phi)$, and/or $h(\phi)$ to take negative values, and introducing higher-order terms in $\nabla\theta$.
 However, each of these methods introduces new problems, such as limiting the range of $\Delta\theta$ for which equilibrium solutions exist or dramatically increasing the mathematical and computational complexity.
 Instead, we argue that the root of the problem is the non-locality of information required to determine GB misorientation.

 If a GB is defined as a diffuse region over which $\theta$ changes from one constant value to another, the misorientation can be computed by integrating $\nabla\theta$ along the GB normal direction, $\vec{n}$, through the entire diffuse boundary region, $-d<l<+d$, $\nabla\theta(\pm d)=0$: